 Place your dishes in preheated 425° oven and bake for 20-25 minutes, until just starting to brown around the edges.
 Remove from oven and place on a wire rack.
 While the cinnamon rolls are baking, take the remaining cream cheese (you used one ounce of the package in the dough) and mix with melted butter, milk, vanilla and confectioners sugar.
 Mash and whisk together until smooth.

-I like to ice my cinnamon roll biscuits while they are pretty warm so some of the icing melts right into the biscuits.
+I like to ice my cinnamon rolls while they are pretty warm so some of the icing melts right into the rolls.
 You can wait a bit if you want stiffer icing.
 Just pour over the top of the rolls and smooth out with a pastry knife until they are completely covered.

 Ooh.
 That’s just so good.
 I suwannee.